makinen/common_wild_detector/README.md

 It guides the growing process to advance along the culm of a plant and makes it possible to classify the plants into different species according to their length.

-Before growing, the images are preprocessed with PCA and the color difference of weeds and background is emphasized.
+Before growing, the images are preprocessed with PCA and the color difference of the weeds and background is emphasized.

 An example of a common wild oat and a segmented region including the plant: